INDAPlus20/AssignmentsInstructions/assembly-task-9/README.md

 Your language has to have the instructions for you to write a program that takes an integer `n` as user input, then calculates and outputs the value `n!`.

 To prove your language's capabilities, write this program and include the file in your repository ready to be interpreted or compiled.
 In addition, include instructions of how to do this.

+### _NOTE_

+Your language are not allowed to fit multiplication of factorial logic in single instructions.
+Multiplication by gate logic (add, or, not, xor ...) and addition is allowed.